waynegraham/recipes/src/about.md

 ![A picture of a black pug wearing a pilot jacket]({{ '/img/about.jpg' | url }})
 \
 \
-I'm Wayne; I like to cook
+I'm Wayne; I like to cook.